BA/BS in Criminal Justice (72 credits)

 - Have completed CJ 267C (recommended) or equivalent.
 WR 122 is a prerequisite

 - If you do not meet all of these requirements, you may petition for a waiver.
 The petition must be made in writing and explain why you believe you should not be held to the above standards.

 - See Freshman or Transfer requirements: Undergraduate Admissions Applications

 If you’re getting an AAOT degree, you can save time and money on your bachelor’s degree by transferring to WOU.
 Please click here to learn how degree articulation works.

-If you need more information regarding how your previous coursework may transfer to WOU, we’d be happy to do a transcript evaluation for you.
-Send an unofficial copy of your transcripts to firstname.lastname@example.org, fax to 503-838-8473, or mail to Extended Programs at our address below.
+If you need more information regarding how your previous coursework may transfer to WOU, we would be happy to do a transcript evaluation for you.
+Send an unofficial copy of your transcripts to firstname.lastname@example.org, fax to 503-838-9707, or mail to Criminal Justice Department at our address below.
 Please indicate that you are requesting a transcript evaluation for the Criminal Justice program when you provide your transcripts.

 ► 100-200 Level